zimaexe/spotnet/docs/spotnet.md

 ### Types
 #### DepositData
 The main data about the loop to perform.
 The `amount` * `multiplier` value is minimal amount that will be deposited after the loop.
-The `borrow_const` sets how much tokens will be borrowed from available amount(borrowing power).
+The `borrow_const` sets how many tokens will be borrowed from available amount(borrowing power).
 So if there is available 1 ETH to borrow and we passed 60%, it will borrow 0.6 ETH.
 This will work up to 99% of available amount, howewer, for stability against slippage and prices difference on zkLend and our source it's better to not go higher than 98%.

 ```